Best Split Keyboards 2026: Portable Ergonomic Picks Reviewed & Compared

 Although it does a lot right, the form factor results in some minor gripes.
 The keys aren’t exactly centred, and when using it for the first week, you may end up hitting the hard sides of the keyboard.
 Because it’s so flat, longer typing sessions may strain your fingers as it can feel like you’re typing on wood after a while.
 Nevertheless, the ProtoArc XK03 remains an excellent choice if you need the smallest split keyboard possible.

-The Nocfree & is an upcoming wireless split keyboard.
-The keyboard is unique, in that the two halves of the keyboard will not need a cable to connect them to function, connecting to each other completely wirelessly.
+The Nocfree & is a wireless split keyboard.
+The keyboard is unique, in that the two halves of the keyboard do not need a cable to connect them to function, connecting to each other completely wirelessly.
 It uses mechanical linear switches with low profile keys, connects to your computer via Bluetooth, wireless dongle, or USB C, and is built out of aluminium.
-They also offer a separate number pad, wrist rests, and tenting kit with built in charging, albeit at additional costs.
-Nocfree funded through Kickstarter, and are looking to ship keyboards out to backers in Jan 2026.
-We have ordered a device, and will review it when it arrives.
-Priced at USD 349, it is expensive and beyond the budget set in our parameters, as well as being relatively heavy (~1 kg, 2.2 lbs), so we'll need to see if its pros outweighs its cons.
+They also offer a separate number pad, wrist rests, and tenting kit with built in charging, albeit at additional cost.
+Nocfree funded through Kickstarter, and shipped keyboards out to backers in Apr-May 2026.
+Priced at USD 349, it is very expensive and beyond the budget set in our parameters, as well as being relatively heavy (~1 kg, 2.2 lbs), so we'll need to see if the pros outweighs the cons.

 One of the things we do is perform a paper review over the options before deciding to purchase a keyboard for review, and the following are the ones which did not pass initial screening: